NYMBP

 7. Do not allow there to be a confidentiality policy.
 Since this is not "treatment," it is unnecessary and inappropriate.

 8. Do not punish participants.
 Setting and maintaining limits is not punishment.
-NY Model programs act respectfully toward participants at all times.
+NOMAS Model programs act respectfully toward participants at all times.